-Reason for leaving job should be mentioned rationally on the application form.
-You are about to quit your old job, or be on the receiving end of a new job offer.
+The reason for leaving a job should be mentioned rationally on the application form.
+You are about to quit your old job or be on the receiving end of a new job offer.
 There’s a question you can answer – why do you want to quit your job?
 The motivation behind leaving your job is something that you want to fully understand, both for your present and your future.
-This article will be discussing about reason for leaving job that should be well answer on application form.
+This article will be discussing reasons for leaving a job that should be well answered on the application form.

 When you fill out an employment application, employers will often ask why you have left your previous positions.
 Of course, all kinds of reasons, both good and bad, are why you quit your job.

 Reason for leaving job on the application form

 As with any job search document, it’s important to be honest when you respond.
 Prospective employers may call your ancestor employer to verify that the reason you are enrolling is correct.
 You want to provide a reason that puts you in a positive light.
 So, if you quit your job, you hate some day-to-day work, or simply hate the position or the organization, you may want to reproduce your cause as “looking for a new challenge.”

 Read on for advice on how to list any of your reasons for quitting a job in an application, including tips for dealing with complex situations, including getting fired or discontinued.